 - 3 tablespoons chopped parsley, flat or curly

 - Few grinds black pepper

 - 1 teaspoon sumac

 - 2 tablespoons extra virgin olive oil

-- 4-6 hamburger buns, kaiser rolls, or pita bread
+- 4-6 hamburger buns, kaiser rolls, large lettuce leaves, or pita bread

+- Brush or spray the grill grates with neutral oil.
 Heat the grill to medium high heat.
 Brush the patties with olive oil.
 Grill about 4 minutes per side, or until cooked through.
-Serve on buns with condiments.
+Serve warm with condiments.